 - They listen.
 Fearless leaders rely on their ears for new solutions.
 They listen to learn, not just in meetings or dialogues.
 They turn on insightful podcasts while commuting or working out.
 Listening well enables them to ask great follow-up questions to learn even more.

 - They make unexpected friends.
 Practice curiosity by bonding with a leader in a totally different industry.
-“I love learning from people who take on giants and slay them,” said Kobe Bryant, who reached out to media leader Arianna Huffington.
-“I wanted to know how Arianna did what she did, and why.”
+“I love learning from people who take on giants and slay them,” said the late Kobe Bryant, who reached out to media leader Arianna Huffington.
+He wanted to know how Arianna did what she did, and why.

 - They cold call.
 Michigan State’s legendary basketball coach Tom Izzo told me on the podcast that his thirst for excellence drives him to cold-call other coaches.
 “You should copy from people who have had sustained success,” he says.
 “The way to be successful is similar in all walks of life.”